Vitória F.C.

-Vitória Futebol Clube (/pt/), popularly known as Vitória de Setúbal, is a Portuguese professional football club based in Setúbal that used to compete in the Primeira Liga, the top flight of Portuguese football, at the Estádio do Bonfim.
-At the moment, they are playing in the secondary divisions of the Setúbal FA district championship after many financial problems.
+Vitória Futebol Clube (/pt/), commonly known as Vitória de Setúbal, is a Portuguese professional football club based in Setúbal that used to compete in the Primeira Liga, the top flight of Portuguese football, at the Estádio do Bonfim.
+At the moment, they are playing in the fourth tier Campeonato de Portugal after many financial problems.
 The club was born under the original name Sport Victoria from the ashes of the small Bonfim Foot-Ball Club.

-When it comes to main achievements in Portugal, Vitória de Setúbal have won six trophies: three Taça de Portugal and one Taça da Liga.
-Internationally, Vitória have won a Small Club World Cup and an Iberian Cup.
+When it comes to main achievements in Portugal, Vitória de Setúbal has won four trophies: three Taça de Portugal one Taça da Liga.
+In the past two seasons, the team has also won A.F.
+Setúbal 1ª Divisão and A.F.
+Setúbal 2ª Divisão.
+Internationally, Vitória has won a Small Club World Cup and an Iberian Cup.
 Historically, it is one of the most decorated clubs in the country.